-However a predator programme covering 7,500 ha of the park was started in 2003.
-With a lot of hard work by DOC, the Central North Island Blue Duck Trust and Whio Forever the whio population has now built up to 33 pairs
+However a predator programme now covering 10,600 ha of the park was started in 2003.
+With a lot of hard work by DOC, the Central North Island Blue Duck Trust and Whio Forever, another 10 whio were released onto rivers in early 2018.

 The first successful breeding was recorded in 2005 and the population has been reintroduced using birds reared in captivity, boosted by WHIONE (Whio Operation Nest Egg) and the survival of wild chicks from successful breeding seasons.

 Whio are the only New Zealand duck that lives only in clean, fast flowing rivers and are well adapted to their environment, negotiating the rapids with skills that kayakers would envy.
 The presence of whio is an indicator of a river’s health.
 Unlike most ducks whio feed on the larvae and flying stages of aquatic insects such as caddis fly, stonefly and mayfly.

 - Stoats are the whio’s number one predator

 - During the late summer moult period whio are flightless, making them even more vulnerable to attacks

 - There are less than 3000 whio left in the world

 - Whio feature on the NZ $10 note